Reese Witherspoon finds lessons in 'The Good Lie'

 WASHINGTON Oscar-winning actress Reese Witherspoon chose a subdued role in her latest film "The Good Lie," a drama about Sudanese refugee children who end up in America, but there is nothing small in what she hopes to convey.

-"There is a beautiful message throughout: We are all the same," said Witherspoon, whose plays employment counsellor Carrie Davis in the movie that made its Washington premiere on Wednesday.
+"There is a beautiful message throughout: We are all the same," said Witherspoon, whose plays employment counselor Carrie Davis in the movie that made its Washington premiere on Wednesday.

 "We all deal with conflict and seemingly bear the unbearable in our lives, but we have to do it together," she said of the story of children who flee Sudan's unrelenting ethnic violence.
 "We have to be there together.
 We have to be there for each other."